MaxwellZines/Numerical_Methods/README.md

-# Numerical_Methods
+# Numerical Methods
 I am building this repository as free, open-source reference material for students taking an undergraduate-level introductory Numerical Analysis course.
 Because it is intended as reference material instead of serious scientific comuting, many of the processes (iterating, input-gathering...) are written to emphasize clarity over computing cost or efficiency.
 I have tried to include as many comments as possible without "getting in the way" or "breaking the flow" of the actual code.

+The following folders are included in this repository:

 ## CS Preliminary

 A collection of programs that demonstrate how computers store numbers and detect/correct errors in transmitted data.
-It is important to understand how floating-point numbers are represented in computer memory because this knowledge can provide insight into the cause of rounding errors and so-called 'catastrophic cancellation'
+It is important to understand how floating-point numbers are represented in computer memory because this knowledge can provide insight into the cause of rounding errors and so-called 'catastrophic cancellation'.
   - MATLAB
     - Forward Error Correction by parity checking
       - Show how a FEC scheme called 'parity checking' can detect and correct errors in transmitted data